Scenes around the town of Selçuk

 Isa Bey Camii (Mosque)

 The Seljuk Turks captured the region in 1090.
-The Isa Bey Camii was built in 1375 by, well, Isa Bey!
-He was the Emir of Aydın, a settlement today about an hour away by bus toward Denizli and the Mediterranean coast.
+This camii (or mosque) was built in 1375 by Isa Bey, the Emir of Aydın.
+That's a settlement today about an hour away by bus toward Denizli and the Mediterranean coast.
 The builders reused blocks from the nearby Basilica of Saint John.
 This means that these blocks are now part of their third religious facility over a span of the past 2500 years!

 It is said to be built "in a post-Seljuk pre-Ottoman transitional style", if you are interested in detailed architectural chronology.